-When she came around the corner of the church building, a little girl was already sitting on the steps.
-She looked around at Kate and said, "Are you an angel?"
+When Kate came around the corner of the church building, a little girl was already sitting on the steps.
+She looked around at Kate and said, “Are you an angel?”

-"Me?
+“Me?
 An angel?
 Far from it.
-Just ask anybody," Kate said with a laugh as she squatted down in front of the steps.
+Just ask anybody.”
+Kate laughed as she squatted down in front of the steps.

-"No." The child mashed her mouth together and tears filled her dark chocolate brown eyes and overflowed to slide down her cheeks.
-She didn't bother wiping them away as she stared up at Kate with a mixture of fear and hope.
-"You have to be an angel.
-Please."
+“No.” The child pressed her lips together and tears filled her dark chocolate brown eyes and overflowed to slide down her cheeks.
+She didn’t bother wiping them away as she stared up at Kate with a mixture of fear and hope.
+“You have to be an angel.
+Please.”